datalad/datalad-metalad/tools/archive_metadata_validator/docs/archived-study-metadata-handbook.md

 - Date: text, date of the publication
 - DOI (optional): text, the digital object identifier of the publication
 - Publication (optional): text, the name of the publication
-- Series (optional): integer, the series number of the publication
 - Volume (optional): integer, the volume number of the publication
+- Issue (optional): integer, the issue number of the publication
 - Pages (optional): text, pages on which the publication appeared
 - Publisher (optional): text, entity that published the publication